 You can prevent freezer burn without plastic if you prefer.
 A great option is to wrap meats tightly in butcher paper to give a thick, secure protective layer.

 Small and irregular items like frozen fruit and vegetables are easily stored in glass jars inside your freezer after being individually frozen on a cookie sheet.

 Keep the Correct Temperature

-It’s essential to keep your freezer at the correct temperature - zero or below.
-You may think that a slightly higher temperature may prevent freezer burn, but that’s not true.
-To prevent food from mold and bacteria growth, it must be at zero or below.
+Keeping your freezer at the correct temperature - zero or below is essential.
+You may think a slightly higher temperature may prevent freezer burn, but that's not true.
+It must be at zero or below to prevent food from mold and bacteria growth.

 It may be handy to get a freezer thermometer to ensure yours is at the correct temperature year-round.
 This is important if you have a freezer in the garage where there may be seasonal temperature variances, especially in summer.